QuarkChain/w3mail/README.md

 # W3Mail

 ## Introduction
-Based on the Web3Q chain, this project implements a decentralized website.
-Anyone can send mail to any address without permission.
+W3Mail is a decentralized email based on the Web3Q chain.
+This email enables anyone to send or receive mail without permission.
+Emails are divided into plaintext emails and encrypted emails.
+Plaintext emails can be sent to any wallet address, while encrypted emails can only be sent to wallet addresses that know the public key.

 The official home page of the W3Mail project is https://web3q.io/w3mail.w3q/.